Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we provide the theoretical derivations supporting the LSG-VAE framework.
-We strictly derive the heteroscedastic objective from the variational lower bound, analyze the gradient dynamics to prove the adaptive attenuation mechanism, and demonstrate the model's theoretical robustness to outliers compared to standard MSE-based approaches.
+In this section, we provide the theoretical derivations supporting the VolDy-VAE framework.
+We derive the heteroscedastic objective from the variational lower bound, analyze the gradient dynamics behind the adaptive attenuation mechanism, discuss robustness to outliers, and formalize the efficiency advantage under regime-switching heteroscedasticity when the variance is known or consistently estimated.